 Brenda Vongova currently serves in the Office of the United Nations Secretary-General, H.E.
-Mr Antonio Guterres.
+Mr. Antonio Guterres.
 Prior to this post, she served in the Office of the former United Nations Secretary-General, H.E.
 Mr. BAN Ki-moon.
 Her expertise in handling political briefing materials was honed during her previous service in the Office of the UN Under-Secretary-General for Political Affairs, Mr. Jeffrey Feltman, who oversaw the UN’s diplomatic efforts to prevent and mitigate conflicts worldwide.
-Between 2008 to 2010, she served the in the cabinets of several Presidents of the United Nations General Assemblies.
-While pursuing academic studies at Harvard, while also working at the Harvard Business School as a wellness specialist, and writing for both the HL Record of the Harvard Law School and the Harvard Business School’s HARBUS newspapers - Ms. Vongova was invited to join the cabinet of the sixty-second President of the United Nations General Assembly.
+Between 2008 and 2010, she served in the cabinets of several Presidents of the United Nations General Assemblies.
+While pursuing academic studies at Harvard, while also working at the Harvard Business School as a wellness specialist, and writing for both the HL Record of the Harvard Law School and the Harvard Business School’s HARBUS newspapers - Ms. Vongova was invited to join the cabinet of the sixty-second Presidents of the United Nations General Assembly.
 From there, she continued on to serve in the cabinets of the sixty-third and sixty-fourth Presidents of the United Nations General Assembly – serving in three cabinets of the Presidents of the United Nations General Assembly between 2008 and 2010.
 In 2016, she was awarded a Masters degree in Diplomacy and International Relations.